 What do Piano playing and Yoga have to do with one another?
 For many years I would have answered "Well, nothing of course!"
-Recently however, I started practicing Yoga and am changing my mind.
+Recently however, I started practicing Yoga (a combination of public classes and the excellent YouTube channel Yoga with Adrienne) and am changing my mind.
 Now I realize just how much Yoga can help with piano playing both on the mental as on the physical level.

 Yoga can help with concentration while practicing